 Discrimination against minorities is illegal in most countries; it does occur, nevertheless.
 Discrimination is built on negative racial stereotypes, which are influenced by a variety of factors, including the media.
-If you believe that you are being discriminated against, please discuss it with on-site program staff or the University of Illinois Study Abroad Office.
+If you believe that you are being discriminated against, please discuss it with on-site program staff.